 - Degradation of plastic is possible with high injection pressures

 Thus, it ensures that the trimming of the gate occurs automatically.
 It uses a pin to shear the runner off.
-Thus, it reduces scars and simplifies gate removal.
+It reduces scars and simplifies gate removal.
 It is an ideal method for small parts and high cavitation molds.

 - Automatic trimming or removal of the gate